Viveksz/Django_React/README.md

 1. Navigate back to the project root directory and create the React app:

-2. Install Bootstrap and Reactstrap for styling:
+2. Install Tailwind and SkeltonUi for styling:

-3. Start the React development server:
+3. Start the React development server: `npm start`

 ## Running the Application